abdel-17/shoe-store/README.md

 One of the projects I worked on for udacity's android course.

+# Note
-Note: This app starts with a login screen, but doesn't actually save login data.
+Although the app starts with a login screen, it doesn't actually save login data.
 It's just a demo.